Aliases for PSMB3 Gene

 GeneCards Summary for PSMB3 Gene

 PSMB3 (Proteasome Subunit Beta 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Beta-Adrenergic Signaling.
 GO annotations related to this gene include threonine-type endopeptidase activity.

 UniProtKB/Swiss-Prot for PSMB3 Gene